Habitable Planets

 Venus Express looks for life on Earth

-One recent test of this concept was when the Venus Express spacecraft pointed its spectrometer at Earth in August 2007 while the spacecraft was orbiting Venus 78 million kilometers from the Earth.
+One recent test of ozone bio-marker concept was when the Venus Express spacecraft pointed its spectrometer at Earth in August 2007 while the spacecraft was orbiting Venus 78 million kilometers from the Earth.
 The near-infrared spectra of the Earth is shown for two different observing sessions.
+Earth was just the size of a single pixel in its camera.
 The part of the Earth facing the Venus Express spacecraft is shown in the simulated image above the spectra.

 Could life exist on a planet without oxygen?
 Yes.
 Photosynthesis might be able to use another element such as sulfur instead of oxygen.
 The planet's life might use another liquid besides water.
 Maybe the planet's life would use a different element besides carbon as its base (such as silicon).
-The first missions that will hunt will for life beyond the Earth will focus on biochemical processes that we are more familiar with (carbon-based life using liquid water) because it makes sense to start with what we know (or think we know) and then branch out to finding more exotic life after we have had some practice with the ``ordinary'' life.
+The first missions that will hunt for life beyond the Earth will focus on biochemical processes that we are more familiar with (carbon-based life using liquid water) because it makes sense to start with what we know (or think we know) and then branch out to finding more exotic life after we have had some practice with the "ordinary" life.
+Detecting methane-based life on a cold world like Titan would require a lander to scoop up the organics in the soil to see if there are increased amounts of oxygen in the organics because the organisms would be scavenging the oxygen from the water-ice rocks.

 previousGo back to previous section -- next Go to next section